angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 [>>+<+<-]>[<+>-]
 ```

-According to the _phantom pointer_, the end position should be 1 (`>>>>` - `<<<`).
+According to the _phantom pointer_, the final position should be 1 (`>>>>` minus `<<<`).

-If we execute this:
+Let’s walk through the execution:

+1. First loop: `>>+<+<-`
-1. The first loop: `>>+<+<-`, the pointer begins at 0, at the end of each loop iteration, the pointer is still at 0.
+   The pointer starts at 0 and ends each iteration back at 0.
-2. `>` move pointer to 1.
+2. `>` moves the pointer to 1.
-3. The Second loop: `<+>-`, the pointer begins at 1, remains at 1 by the end of the loop.

-So the pointer ends at the expected position: 1.
+3. Second loop: `<+>-`
+   Starts at 1 and finishes at 1 after each iteration.

+So, the final pointer position is 1, just as expected.

 All these algorithms have loops that begin and end in the same position.
-This make sense, as most algorithms are checking against the same byte to continue the loop or not.
-This means that the end position of the pointer is always the same as the initial position.
-Regardless of the number of iterations!
+This makes sense: loops typically rely on the same byte to determine whether to continue or exit.
+That means the pointer always returns to its starting position, no matter how many times the loop runs.

 ```brainfuck
 [>>+<+<-]>[<+>-]